x-cmd/official-doc/docs/enhance/ls.md

 : Ignore the file mentioned in .gitignore

 -I , --ignore-glob=(globs)
-: Global mode for files to ignore (pipe separation)
+: Glob patterns (pipe-separated) of files to ignore

 ### Long view options